fastlane/fastlane/Testing.md

 After introducing some changes to the _fastlane_ source code, you probably want to test the changes for your application.
 The easiest way to do so it use [bundler](https://bundler.io/).

-Copy the Gemfile [.assets/Gemfile](.assets/Gemfile) from your local _fastlane_ clone and drop it into your project's root folder.
+Copy the `Gemfile` [.assets/Gemfile](.assets/Gemfile) from your local _fastlane_ clone and drop it into your project's root folder.
+If you already have a `Gemfile` in your project's root folder, adapt it to match the template.

 Make sure to replace `<PATH_TO_YOUR_LOCAL_FASTLANE_CLONE>` with the path to your _fastlane_ clone, e.g. `~/fastlane`, then you can run
 ```